everisplex/everisplex.github.io/_articles/sdk.md

 <h3>5.1 Health-check calls</h3>

 The objective of this feature as its name suggests is to bring some kind of information that clients of the platform can understand as its entire park of devices are going on not just in the current moment but also in the past with our logging system.
 This functionality is enabled when you invoke method bellow.
-You can verify the health status of the devices at Plex Platform.
+You can verify the health status of the devices at everis Plex Platform.

 ```
 plex.init()